 Most insurance policies cover water damage resulting from “sudden and accidental” causes.
-This means insurers will cover the costs, if, for example, your washing machine overflowed and you need flood damage cleanup or repairs.
+If, for example a pipe broke or your washing machine overflowed onto your carpet and you need flood damage cleanup, insurance will cover the costs.

 However, most insurance companies will not cover water damage cleanup or repair costs if they can prove the damage resulted from negligence or lack of repairs.

-For instance, let’s say you knew your fridge was leaking and you didn’t do anything about it.
-It’s been going on for the course of a year and it’s starting to cause water damage to the flooring and walls.
+Here’s a scenario: let’s say you knew your ceiling was leaking and you didn’t do anything about it.
+It’s been going on for the course of a year and now you finally want to take action once you become irritated to how its affected the carpeting and walls.
 In this scenario, they might not accept your claim.

 If you have questions about the insurance process, call us now.
 As a restoration company, we negotiate with insurance companies all the time and can help you get the most out of your water damage claim.